RallyTechServices/portfolio-alignment/README.md

 #Portfolio Alignment
-Shows pie charts for the Targeted, Planned, Scheduled and Actual Investment Category allocations for the lowest level portfolio items within the scope of the selected Release and current project scope settings.
+Shows pie charts for Investment Allocations of the lowest level Portfolio Items within the scope of the selected Release and current project scope settings.

 This app using the Rally 2.0 SDK and the WSAPI API.
-The app does NOT use the Lookback API.
+This app does NOT use the Lookback API.

 The data set for the charts include all lowest level Portfolio Items in the current project scope that are explicitly associated with the selected release (or no release if "Unscheduled" is selected).